storj/storj/docs/blueprints/deletion-performance.md

 ### (2) Satellite:

-1. Implement delete request logic with long-tail cancellations like uploads.
+1. Implement delete request logic with backpressure mechanism to only confirm the operation when certain amount of storage nodes confirm successful.
-1. Implement ["leaky bucket as a meter" algorithm](https://en.wikipedia.org/wiki/Leaky_bucket) for controlling backpressure.
+   It's like what we do for upload long-tail cancellations.
 1. Adapt protocol buffers definitions for delete operation.
    The current uplink RPC requests are: